Karvendra/Global-Super-Store-Analytics/README.md

 This project is part of my professional Data Analytics & Business Intelligence Portfolio.

-It demonstrates the ability to transform retail data into an interactive analytical solution using Power BI, Power Query, DAX, data modeling, and business analysis.
+It demonstrates the ability to transform retail data into an interactive analytical solution using:

+Business Intelligence
+Power BI
+Power Query
+DAX
+Data Modeling
+Data Visualization
+Business Analysis

+The project focuses not only on dashboard development but also on transforming raw business data into meaningful analysis and decision-support insights.

 ⭐ Portfolio

 Explore my other Business Intelligence, Data Analytics, Power BI, SQL, Python, and E-commerce Analytics projects on my GitHub profile.

 📬 Contact

+For professional opportunities, collaboration, or project discussions:

 Karvendra Singh